-Secret and underground printing houses are not a new concept, and every big city has some, including Tbilisi.
+The secret and underground printing house is not a new concept, and every big city has some, including Tbilisi.
 But what makes this one so unique is that it’s in a well.
 Yes, exactly in a well!
 Wonder how it was possible?
 I am glad you asked, keep on reading.

 The house is in Avlabari district, at Kaspi str. #7.
 You can take a subway to 300 Aragveli